Testing

 Benchmarks

-The unit test application also includes a small number of benchmarks to compare performance between MFEM's legacy assembly backend, MFEM's partial assembly backend, and the specified libCEED backend (specified with the --backend option, use -h/--help to list all command line options for the unit-tests executable).
+The unit test application also includes a small number of benchmarks to compare performance between MFEM's legacy assembly backend, MFEM's partial assembly backend, and the specified libCEED backend (specified with the --backend option, use -h/--help to list all command line options for the palace-unit-tests executable).
 These can be run using, for example:

-palace-build/test/unit/unit-tests "[Benchmark]" --benchmark-samples 10
+bin/palace-unit-tests "[Benchmark]" --benchmark-samples 10

 These benchmarks can be accelerated using MPI and/or OpenMP parallelism (when configured with PALACE_WITH_OPENMP=ON), but in all cases they are only testing the local operator assembly on each process.